What Happens to Expired Makeup: The 2 Main Reasons Why You Should Throw Out Old Makeup

 Second Reason: Bacteria Can Start to Grow

-The second reason, and it’s a doozy.. , to make sure to throw out expired makeup items is that bacteria can start to form and grow in any product, making them unsafe to use.
+The second reason (and it's a doozy) to make sure to throw out expired makeup items is that bacteria can start to form and grow in any product, making them unsafe to use.
 Once any preservatives (which help prevent bacteria from growing) start to break down, the risk of bacteria growth increases drastically.

 If you were to keep using these expired makeup products, you would run the risk of encountering serious skin issues.
-They can cause anything from clogged pores and breakouts to skin irritation, rashes, and even serious infections.
+They can cause anything from clogged pores and breakouts, to skin irritation, rashes, and even serious infections.

 Wetter formulas are more susceptible to bacteria growth than powder formulas because of their higher moisture content.
 That is why powder products will usually last about 2 years.
 Liquid and cream products are usually best to be used within 6-12 months.
 Products that come in direct contact with the eyes such as mascaras and liquid/gel liners should be replaced every 3 to 6 months at most to prevent any eye irritation or infections from occurring.